 In addition to contributions in teaching, scholarship, and service, the university expects that faculty will adhere to the ethical standards of the university and their respective disciplines as well as manifest standards of civility, professionalism, and collegiality.

 1. A. Teaching

-The nature of effective teaching may vary across disciplines, but certain qualities are universal: respect for students, faith in student abilities, a focus on student learning and a commitment to student success.
+The nature of effective teaching may vary across disciplines, but certain qualities are universal: a focus on student learning and a commitment to student success.
 Equally important, faculty should view themselves as role models who convey the values of their disciplines and initiate students into their professions.
 In the pursuit of excellence in teaching, faculty members should remain current in their disciplines and in pedagogical strategies.
-They should consider teaching a continual process of improvement and growth.

 The documentation of excellence in teaching takes many forms.
 One approach is through the preparation of a teaching portfolio.
 The content and format may vary by discipline and individual philosophy, but information about both teaching effort and teaching quality over time should be included.
 Standard products for the promotion and tenure dossier may include the following: